REAL Women Are Self-Governing

 Self-control or self-governance is the same thing God desires of older men.
 Why does God want this from older believers (in age or spiritual maturity)?
 Because it is linked to verse 1—sound doctrine.
 When you are older in age or spiritual maturity, it makes sense that you should have learned how to act properly.

 Sound doctrine is God's word showing up in everyday life.
 That means you are decent in your conduct, clothing, actions, looks, and speech.
-Outward conduct is driven by inward Godly principles.
+Inward Godly principles drive outward conduct.

-Being the influence of anything except the Spirit of God prevents objectivity and reality.
+Real women are self-governing, which helps them limit the influence of anything except the Spirit of God.
+When under the influence of alcohol, it prevents objectivity and reality.
 It is neither helpful nor befitting an older woman when she has a problem with alcohol.
-Of course, there are too few alcoholics that are willing to admit that alcohol is controlling them.
+Of course, there are too few alcoholics who are willing to admit that alcohol is controlling them.

 The broader meaning of “not given to much wine” is Self-control.
 Without self-control, you will be operating in the flesh, “Flashing your ME,” which creates problems in any relationship.

 And, while you take on the role of teacher, you will need self-control.
-One of the most critical attitudes to have while you are teaching or helping anyone is to remember that you do not have to help them.
+One of the most critical attitudes while teaching or helping anyone is remembering that you do not have to help them.
 That sounds wrong, doesn’t it?

 But, if you think that you have to help, it becomes more about you doing a good or poor job.
 Notice the subtle shift in focus – from them to you.
 It is much better to let God use you.
-There are numerous pitfalls when the focus is on you doing a good job rather than just being available.
-You want to make time with them about offering truth in love, no matter how the other person chooses to respond.
-Your job is to simply share the truth as best you can, allowing God to speak through you.
+There are numerous pitfalls when you focus on doing a good job rather than just being available.
+You want to make the time with them about offering truth in love, no matter how the other person responds.
+Your job is to share the truth as best you can, allowing God to speak through you.
 Their response is between them and God.

-When you choose to follow the Spirit so that He is controlling self, not flashing your “ME," then you have the best chance to help.
+Real women are self-governing when they choose to follow the Spirit.
+Therefore, it is proper to state that He is controlling self, not letting you flash your “ME."
+Those are the times you have the best chance to help.
 But your efforts may or may not help.
-It does not matter.
-That is up to God.
+Actually, helping is not what is important.
+The important element is whether you are allowing God to use you.
+Their change is up to them and God.

-That is a good implication that there is self-control or control of self in your life.
+That is a reasonable implication that there is self-control or control of self in your life.
 And guess what isn’t a better term for addictions, like alcoholism, a lack of control of self?
 Self-control comes from your walk with the Holy Spirit and nothing else.
-If you see too little self-control in your life, it may be an indication of how little you trust God and follow the Spirit.
+Seeing too little self-control in your life may indicate how little you trust God and follow the Spirit.
 It is not always that way, but it is a good place to start looking!

 Teacher

 Did you note the teaching sequence that Paul provided to Titus?
 Paul said the teaching was to happen this way – Titus teaches the older women and the older women teach the young women.
-Seems a little inefficient; why not have Titus teach them all at the same time?
+It seems a little inefficient; why not have Titus teach them all simultaneously?

 My speculation is 1) God wants the teachers to grow more through the teaching time, 2) God wants to protect Titus and the younger women from getting involved with each other, and 3) women can more easily identify with other women.
 No matter why, it is the way God asked that the teaching occur.

-Before you teach, how about taking inventory of what you know and what you actually apply.
+Before you teach, how about taking inventory of what you know and what you apply?
 Your teaching will be a great benefit to both what you know and what you apply.
 Of course, you may not be prepared to teach some things stated in this passage, but it is never too late to learn!
-Find someone to talk with you and even teach it to you, because God wants you to teach the younger women what they should know and maybe what you did not know when you were young.
+Find someone to talk with you and even teach it to you because God wants you to teach the younger women what is best for them and maybe what you did not know when you were young.

 The Apostle Paul provides a great list of things to teach.
 Before you start, you can ask yourself some basic questions like the following:

 If you do believe God wants you to teach, then ask God to make each of these truths real to you through His Word, your past, and other’s experience.
-Ask Him to reveal ways to teach younger women from your mistakes as well as your victories.
+Ask Him to reveal ways to teach younger women about your mistakes and victories.